Deci-AI/super-gradients/documentation/source/Data.md

 # Data in SG

-To handle data, SuperGradients takes use of two Pytorch primitives- `torch.utils.data.Dataset` which is in charge of generating the samples and their corresponding labels, and `torch.utils.data.DataLoader` that wraps an iterable around the Dataset to enable easy access to the samples.
+To handle data, SuperGradients takes use of two Pytorch primitives: `torch.utils.data.Dataset` - which is in charge of generating the samples and their corresponding labels, and `torch.utils.data.DataLoader` - that wraps an iterable around the Dataset to enable easy access to the samples.
 In other words, `torch.utils.data.Dataset` defines how to load a single sample, while `torch.utils.data.DataLoader` defines how to load batches of samples.
-For more information see https://pytorch.org/docs/stable/data.html.
+For more information see [PyTorch documentation](https://pytorch.org/docs/stable/data.html).

 ## SG Datasets

 SuperGradients holds common public `torch.utils.data.Dataset` implementations for various tasks:

+    Classification:
         Cifar10
         Cifar100
         ImageNetDataset

+    Object Detection:
         COCODetectionDataset
         DetectionDataset
         PascalVOCDetectionDataset

-    SegmentationDataSet
+    Semantic Segmentation:
         CoCoSegmentationDataSet
         PascalAUG2012SegmentationDataSet
         PascalVOC2012SegmentationDataSet
         CityscapesDataset
         SuperviselyPersonsDataset
         PascalVOCAndAUGUnifiedDataset

+    Pose Estimation:
         COCOKeypointsDataset

 All of which can be imported from the `super_gradients.training.datasets` module.
-Note that some of the above implementations require following a few simple setup steps, which are all documented [here](https://github.com/Deci-AI/super-gradients/blob/master/src/super_gradients/training/datasets/Dataset_Setup_Instructions.md))
+Note that some of the above implementations require following a few simple setup steps, which are all documented [here](https://github.com/Deci-AI/super-gradients/blob/master/src/super_gradients/training/datasets/Dataset_Setup_Instructions.md)
-Once instantiated, any of the above can be simply passed to the `torch.utils.data.DataLoader` constructor, and be sued for training, validation or testing.
+Once instantiated, any of the above can be passed to the `torch.utils.data.DataLoader` constructor and be used for training, validation, or testing.

-Creating a `torch.utils.data.DataLoader` from some dataset can be tricky, especially when needing to define some parameters on the fly.
-For example, in distributed training (i.e DDP) the  `torch.utils.data.DataLoader` must be given a proper `Sampler`, such that the dataset indices will be divided among the different processes.
+Creating a `torch.utils.data.DataLoader` from a dataset can be tricky, especially when defining some parameters on the fly.
+For example, in distributed training (i.e DDP) the  `torch.utils.data.DataLoader` must be given a proper `Sampler` such that the dataset indices will be divided among the different processes.
 Not acknowledging this and using the default
-`torch.utils.data.SequentialSampler` will lead the different processes to iterate over the same data samples giving little to no speedup over single GPU training!
+`torch.utils.data.SequentialSampler` will lead the other processes to iterate over the same data samples giving little to no speedup over single GPU training!
 User beware!
-This is where SG's `training.dataloaders.get` comes in handy, by taking the burden of instantiating the right default sampler according to the training settings.
+This is where SG's `training.dataloaders.get` comes in handy by taking the burden of instantiating the proper default sampler according to the training settings.

 ```python